 That last item, Jennifer noted, if planned properly will resolve all the other issues she brought up.
 That will make a productive meeting and a happy team.
 Monitoring the health and happiness of your team may not seem like a priority, but if you want to have a successful project you have to do just that.

 - What?
-Specify the end result of the meeting
+Specify the end result of the meeting.
+(This is especially important for scrum meetings.)

 - Who/How?
 Notify all attendees in advance by email, text, alerts, etc.

 It’s crucial you have a purpose for the meeting, have only those who need that critical information present and create an agenda to keep you on track.
+Consider using a to-do list or a task list tool to stay focused.
 Do all these things and team members won’t moan every time you call a meeting, but actually get marching orders and feel excited about what to do next.

 Pro-Tip: When managing remote teams, meetings are just as important, but harder to accomplish successfully.
 With an online project management software tool you can get a lot of the meeting work, such as collaborating and sharing documents, out of the way, keeping the meetings short and sweet.